nictuku/dht/README.md

-This is a Kademlia/Bittorrent DHT library that implements [BEP 5](http://www.bittorrent.org/beps/bep_0005.html).
+This is a golang Kademlia/Bittorrent DHT library that implements [BEP 5](http://www.bittorrent.org/beps/bep_0005.html).

 It's typically used by a torrent client such as